Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 theme = "apollo"
 ```

+The name you specify here is the same as the name of the folder in `themes`.

 If, like me, you get any errors like `Tried to render cards.html but the template wasn't found`, the theme isn't loading and you need to check if you have this line in your `config.toml` and, if you do, it's before any sections.

 # Configuration